Fascinating humpback whales that call BC’s Great Bear Rainforest home

 Photo by Davide Cantelli

-Whale watching in the Great Bear Rainforest is a popular tourist activity that attracts visitors from around the world.
+Whale watching in the Great Bear Rainforest is a popular tourist activity that attracts visitors from around the world and boosts the region’s tourism revenue.
 The months of April until October are the best months to spot whales in the Great Bear Rainforest and surrounding regions of the western coast.
 There are plenty of whale-watching tours in northern Vancouver Island.
 Some options include Ocean Ecoventures, Maple Leaf Adventures and Natural Habitat Adventures.

 - You may encounter a number of other marine mammal species like killer whales, dolphins, and minke whales.
 Turning your attention to the shoreline, you may even be lucky enough to spot other wild animals in the Great Bear Rainforest like bears and wolves!